VirgilSecurity/virgil-iotkit/scripts/README.md

 Sandbox also allows you to manage IoT devices and get information about their state in the in Virgil SnapD (http://localhost:8081/).

+- **Reset Sandbox**

+Sandbox can reset all info in case if user nedds to restart the operations.

 ## Support
 Our developer support team is here to help you.
 Find more information on our [Help Center](https://help.virgilsecurity.com/).